Why is a Robot Using our App – ArchiSnapper?

 For the geeks: technically spoken, it’s not a robot but actually another piece of software, which is set up and written in such a way to test our main software in an automatic way.
-We call this test driven development.
+We call this test-driven development.

 Our developers write and maintain as well the main software (our app) as well as the surrounding testing software.
 20% – 50% of their time is dedicated to writing test-software: our robot.

-Week after week, month after month, year after year, this robot will do what we ask him to do: thousands of clicks, and run through our whole application, after which he presents us a nice report on where he got stuck or where everything went as expected.
+Week after week, month after month, year after year, this robot will do what we ask him to do: thousands of clicks, and run through our whole application, after which he presents us a helpful report on where he got stuck or where everything went as expected.

 This is the robot saying: “I did 73 minutes of testing, I did check 4542 things, and I could not find any issue (0 failures).“

 The beauty of this is that if we tell this robot to run the tests on Android, he will also run it on iOS.
 No problem! iPhone?
 Yes, sir! iPad?
 Of course.